 3. Multiple deliverables

 If your company provides instant access services (online learning courses, for example) using a subscription model, you will have to contend with “multiple submissions.”
-This means that some offers are considered fulfillment in purchase, but other features will be provided in due course.
+This means that some offers are considered fulfillment in the purchase, but other features will be provided in due course.
 Therefore, your income is gradually reduced and set aside.

 This can lead to problems with your company’s accounting: different delivery categories, whether you are delivering goods or services, must be carefully downloaded.

-Misuse of accounts can be the difference between the life and death of SaS companies.
+Misuse of accounts can be the difference between the life and death of SAS companies.
 Proving personal error and building your understanding of the SaaS financial model is very important.

 How to make your deferred revenue accounting audit-proof

 There are ways to reduce the chances of mistakes around the combined revenue of wrapping your business registration.
 Most rely on clever methods of financial reporting and reporting.
 We have said before: members of the financial team and accounting heroes are unregistered subscribers and the world of SaaS.
 Help them keep your company out of trouble with these solutions.

 Recognition of money can mean managing thousands of lines in a spreadsheet, as well as ensuring that your recognition system stays compliant.